 Rev. Hogetsu Laurie Belzer is a Soto Zen priest in the tradition of Shunryu Suzuki-roshi.
 As sewing teacher at ADZG, she currently guides students in sewing Buddha's robe in preparation for lay and priest ordination, ceremonies of receiving the Bodhisattva precepts.
 A founding member of ADZG, Hogetsu received priest ordination in 2006 and has served in a variety of temple positions.
 She is available for Zen practice discussion.
 Hogetsu has trained intensively at all three of San Francisco Zen Centers' temples.
 She received a PhD in Clinical and Social Psychology in 1993 and maintains a psychotherapy practice.
 Hogetsu is also a student of Iyengar yoga and is inspired by the integration of ancient body, heart and mind wisdom practices into our modern urban American lifestyle.

 Douglas Floyd is the Director and President of Ancient Dragon Zen Gate and is a member of the board of directors.
 He was formerly the ADZG Ino, or meditation hall supervisor, and was lay ordained by Taigen in 2011.
-He has practiced at Ancient Dragon since 2007, and served as head monk (shuso) for the 2016 spring practice period.
+He has practiced at Ancient Dragon since 2007, served as head monk (shuso) for the 2016 spring practice period, and is available for Zen practice discussion.
 Introduced to Buddhist practice in the 70s at Tail of the Tiger, a Tibetan center in Vermont, Douglas also has practiced Zen at Maria Kannon Zen Center in Dallas and at the Missouri Zen Center in St. Louis.
 He is married, with two adult sons, and is an information technology and data privacy attorney.

-Rev. Yoki Shudo Paula Lazarz is currently the Work Leader at Ancient Dragon Zen Gate and serves on the Board as Secretary.
+Rev. Yoki Shudo Paula Lazarz is currently the Tenzo or head of the kitchen at Ancient Dragon Zen Gate and serves on the Board as Secretary.
 Her Soto Zen training began in 2010 under Taigen Dan Leighton with periodic intensive study at San Francisco Zen Center's affiliated temples, and she was priest ordained by Taigen in February, 2016.
 Paula originally came to Zen practice to deepen her understanding of martial arts.
 A 5th-degree Black Sash in Northern Shaolin Long Fist, Paula studies common threads in the physicality, concentration practices, and Temple traditions of Soto Zen, Shaolin Kung Fu, and other Chinese martial arts, and is an authorized teacher with her own martial arts studio in Chicago.
 There are indeed historical links between Soto Zen and Shaolin martial arts.